Water conservation: Social solutions

-Swimming pool covers that reduce evaporation and can warm pool water to reduce water, energy and chemical costs.

-Automatic faucet is a water conservation faucet that eliminates water waste at the faucet.
-It automates the use of faucets without the use of hands.
+Some water-saving technology utilized in homes include energy-efficient water heads, composting toilets, dual flush toilets, faucet aerators, rainwater harvesting, weather-based irrigation controllers, garden hose nozzles, and automatic faucets.

 Smart water meters are also a promising technology for reducing household water usage.
 A study conducted in Valencia, Spain, shows the potential that smart meter-based water consumption feedback has for conserving water in households.
 The findings showed that households that were equipped with smart water meters increased their water savings.
 This technology works to show people how much water they were using in their household, suggest ways they can reduce water usage, and incentivize water savings with physical rewards.

-Commercial applications

-Many water-saving devices (such as low-flush toilets) that are useful in homes can also be useful for business water saving.
-Other water-saving technology for businesses includes: